-The committee could recommend approval to adopt the fees and charges as proposed in Appendix A. As these proposals have been developed in line with the council's policy on fees and charges, they will create a manageable impact on service delivery whilst maximising income levels.
+The Cabinet could approve the fees and charges as proposed in Appendices A and C to E. As these proposals have been developed in line with the council's policy on fees and charges, they will create a manageable impact on service delivery whilst maximising income levels.